 - Introduce yourself to anyone that’s new to the area … a knock on the door and a warm welcome.
 If you can, perhaps take over a bunch of flowers, a pot plant, a box of chocolates – anything inexpensive and cheerful.

-- Get to know your local shopkeepers – they can be a wealth of knowledge on what’s happening in your area, the best restaurants, pubs, cafes and even other shops.
-It’s also nice to have a friendly face to talk to when you get your groceries.
+- Get to know your local shopkeepers – they can be a wealth of knowledge about the neighbourhood.